PRNicovich/cheesoSPIM/README.md

 	The wood is sealed with several layers of water-based polyurethane sanded smooth.
 Adjust the first screw to make sure the clamp points downhill into the component.
 If building your own, use high-quality fine plywood or a composite material.
 A half-inch piece of plywood should have 10+ layers.
 Baltic birch B/BB grade should work well and is more common than the material used here, which was salvaged from an instrument shipping crate.
 MDF and Corian have been used for similar purposes in the past.

 	Components are screwed directly to the breadboard using 1/4"-20 cap head screws or with strap clamps.
 These clamps are laser cut from 1/4" acrylic, but any reasonably stiff material will also work.
-One screw goes in the hole; this screw should be longer than the height of the object to clamp.
+One screw threads in the hole; this screw should be longer than the height of the object to clamp.
 The other screw goes through the slot into the breadboard to clamp the component in place.

 - Cuvette